 The second type of appeal is when a student asks the Faculty Petitions & Regulations Committee for relief from the Faculty or University rules, calendar requirements and regulations because of extenuating circumstances, such as illness or bereavement.
 In this type of appeal, the Petitions & Regulations Committee will review the extenuating circumstances and it may exercise its discretion to grant an exception to the student.

 Both types of appeal shall be in writing.
 All petitions shall be commenced by filing the appropriate form.
 The Faculty of Science Petitions and Appeals Form is available on-line (via link below).
 All necessary documentation and information must be complete.
 As the student will not be able to appear in person before the Petitions & Regulations Committee, it is important that the student ensure that all relevant materials, including a written detailed synopsis of the circumstances pertaining to the appeal, is submitted as part of the petition.

-Completed petitions are to be submitted in person to the Faculty of Science Office (N1048).
-If circumstances do not allow for submission of the original form in person in a timely manner, the petition may be faxed to the Faculty of Science office (Fax # 519-884-0464, Attention: Maureen Coulter) to initiate the request process.
+Completed petitions are to be submitted in person to the Dean of Science Office (N1048).
+If circumstances do not allow for submission of the original form in person in a timely manner, the petition may be faxed to the Dean of Science office (Fax # 519-884-0464, Attention: Maureen Coulter) to initiate the request process.
 However, a final decision will not be made until the original signed form and supporting documentation is received.

 The Faculty Petitions & Regulations Committee will consider and decide all petitions within six (6) weeks of the filing of the petition.
-The decision of the Petitons & Regulations Committee will be conveyed via your myLaurier e-mail address ONLY.
+The decision of the Petitions & Regulations Committee will be conveyed via your myLaurier e-mail address ONLY.
 If you are expecting a response from the Associate Deanís Office, you must check your myLaurier account on a regular basis.